 This situation comes as another in which a particular consumer is allowed to legally refuse to pay an account.
 Also, the creditors are likely to refund to the consumer the payments they’ve made because it’s now unlawful to collect the money upon it.
 Such a prohibition was institutionalised by the Prescription Act.

-Consumer defence options
+Consumer defense options

 The prohibition of collecting the money upon the prescribed accounts is now codified within the National Credit Act.
 So, this means that a credit provider is strictly forbidden to collect this sort of funds.
 Some of the major banks were refunding consumers the money they collected on a prescribed account or a consumer paid.
-Moreover, you will be usually given a letter to say that a certain account or debt is extinguished by the defence of prescription.
+Moreover, you will be usually given a letter to say that a certain account or debt is extinguished by the defense of prescription.

 In case you are over-indebted, it’s not recommended to avoid paying an account as it can get you imprisoned.
 In such a situation it’s best that you see if you can apply for a debt review, or see if the sequestration is an option.